guyinatuxedo/nightmare/modules/08-bof_dynamic/fb19_overfloat/readme.md

 }
 ```

 Looking through the code here, we see that the part we are really interested about is `chart_course` function call, which takes the pointer `charBuf` as an argument.
-When we look at the `chart_course` disassembly in IDA, we see this:
+When we look at the `chart_course` disassembly in Ghidra, we see this:

 ```
 void chart_course(long ptr)